 What I liked most about Bregman’s book is all the very practical tips she includes.
 This really is a manual for pregnancy.
 She includes specific, detailed information to support the advice she’s giving, from lists to recipes to drawings and detailed descriptions of exercises to do while pregnant.
 When she talks about having a “greener pregnancy” in Chapter 1, she also lists specific ways to achieve that, including recipes for DIY cleaners.

 My one reservation about this book is that “mindfulness” means a secular spirituality.
 In one chapter, Bregman mentions using pictures of your favourite “guru” in birth.
 Instead, I use pictures of my favourite saints while labouring.
 I’m not a huge fan of yoga personally, because of its religious ties, but I realize this is a personal choice and many women find yoga helpful during pregnancy.

 Overall, I appreciated Bregman’s solid, practical advice for pregnancy.
 The Mindful Mom-to-Be is a comprehensive pregnancy and birth book that I’d recommend to any mom, new or experienced.
-I learned some new things and bookmarked some recipes to try out (like what to do to help with hemorrhoids).
+I learned some new things and bookmarked some recipes to try out (such as ways of treating hemorrhoids).